SebTheRed/ARL/CONTRIBUTING.md

 - **Provide specific examples** to demonstrate the steps.

-# How do I Submitting A Feature Request
+# How do I Submit A Feature Request

 - **Use a clear and descriptive title** for the issue.
 - **Provide a step-by-step description of the suggested enhancement** in as many details as possible.